Skip to main content

 ArticleFebruary 21, 2026

-Traffic Noise: Can You Force the City to Build a Sound Barrier?
+Traffic Noise: Can You Sue the City?

 Loud highways and truck rumbles are the hardest noises to escape.
-We explain the legal threshold (the 67 dB threshold) for forcing DOT to build a noise wall near your house.
+We explain the legal threshold (the 67 dB threshold) for forcing DOT to build a noise wall near your house →

 Read Morearrow_forward